OpenBfS/UncertRadio/paper/paper.md

-Furthermore, examples described in @DIN11929-1:2011, 13 examples from @DIN11929-4:2021 and three examples from an IAEA Project [@international2004iaea] are also included.
+Furthermore, examples described in @DIN11929-1:2011, 13 examples from @DIN11929-4:2021 and three examples from an IAEA Project [@international2004iaea] are included.

 Selected examples to be mentioned are:

 - radiochemical determinations of Strontium-90 or Strontium-90/Strontium-89,
-  with and without using linear unfolding, using beta counter as well as liquid scintillation counting with up to three energy windows; \autoref{fig:image1} shows an example of the decay curve model dialog;
+  with and without using linear unfolding, using beta counters as well as liquid scintillation counting with up to three energy windows; \autoref{fig:image1} shows an example of the decay curve model dialog;